openqasm/openqasm/WG.md

 Chair: Michael Healy (IBM Quantum)
 Members: Niel de Beaudrap, Hiroshi Horii, Blake Johnson, Colm Ryan, Luciano Bello, Prasahnt Sivarajah, Yunong Shi, Jake Lishman

+### Pragma

+**Objective**: Define a pragma syntax and standard directives
+**Questions**:

+ * What is the pragma syntax to define custom directives
+ * what is not supported by pragmas and should be supported by the language itself
+ * Which use cases from https://github.com/Qiskit/openqasm/issues/294 are covered?

+Chair: Jeff Heckey (Amazon)
+Members:

 ## Past Working Groups